-Blizzard impact continues across Panhandle
+Blizzard impact continues across panhandle

 Most reports across the area fell around a foot or below, with some in Alliance and Dix reporting 12 inches, Minatare reporting 11 inches, and Bushnell reporting 10 inches.
 Deep snow drifts are being reported across the entire area.

-The blizzard warning issued by the National Weather Service remained in effect until 11 p.m.
-Wednesday evening, with projected overnight lows around 14 degrees exacerbated by gusts as high as 45 mph, resulting in sub-zero windchill.
+The blizzard warning issued by the National Weather Service remained in effect until 11:00 p.m.
+Wednesday evening, with projected overnight lows around 14 degrees exacerbated by gusts as high as 45 mph, resulting in subzero windchill.

-The NWS forecast predicted a Thursday high around 23 degrees, with northwest winds of 25 to 30 mph and gusts as high as 45 mph.
+The NWS forecast predicted a Thursday high around 23, with northwest winds of 25 to 30 mph and gusts as high as 45 mph.

-Thursday night’s low will fall around 12 degrees, with increased winds of 30 to 35 mph and gusts up to 50 mph.
+Thursday night’s low will fall around 12, with increased winds of 30 to 35 mph and gusts up to 50 mph.

 The sun is expected to return on Friday and remain throughout the weekend, bringing marginally higher daytime temperatures.